 The decision to accept treatment for a substance use disorder or process addiction is a brave and noble choice.
 For every person who enters treatment, there are countless others who do not choose wellness or sobriety.
-Because the path to wellness can be stressful, it is important to have a good overview of what to expect during the process.
+Because the path to wellness can be stressful, it is important to have a good overview of what to expect during the process and what treatment options are available for each individual’s needs.

 But detox is only a first step toward wellness.
-It is important to dig deeper, and uncover the causes of substance use and addiction so that the problem does not begin again.
-Therefore, it is a very good idea to know about different treatment options after detox.
+It is important to dig deeper and uncover the causes of substance use and addiction so that the problem does not begin again.
+Therefore, it is a very good idea to learn about the different treatment options after detox to simplify the process of finding the right addiction treatment program for you.

 Integrated treatment, or treatment for co-occurring disorders, is the product of great advances in addiction treatment.
 This type of treatment offers support and recovery for individuals who struggle with both substance use disorder and a mental health condition.
 Most often, people don’t just struggle with addictive behavior alone.
 Conditions such as depression and anxiety often accompany addiction.
 In more serious instances, diagnoses like bipolar disorder, personality disorders, or schizophrenia disorders may accompany substance use.

 Historically, individuals had to attend treatment in a mental health center and then attend treatment in a separate addiction treatment program.
-Integrated treatment offers dedicated care for both conditions in one location.
+Today, there are many integrated treatment options that offer dedicated care for both conditions in one location.
 By treating both conditions at once, individuals stand a better chance of staying sober, longer.
 Undiscovered conditions and concerns are often revealed in integrated treatment, where they are often successfully treated.

 Twelve Step Programs